rust-lang/blog.rust-lang.org/posts/2024-05-01-enabling-rust-lld-on-linux.md

 The linkers do an important job, with concerns about stability, backwards-compatibility and so on.
 For these and other reasons, on the most popular operating systems they usually are older programs, designed when computers only had a single core.
 So, they usually tend to be slow on a modern machine.
-For example, when building ripgrep 13 in debug mode on linux, roughly half of the time is actually spent in the linker.
+For example, when building ripgrep 13 in debug mode on Linux, roughly half of the time is actually spent in the linker.

 There are different linkers, however, and the usual advice to improve linking times is to use one of these newer and faster linkers, like LLVM's [`lld`](https://lld.llvm.org/) or Rui Ueyama's [`mold`](https://github.com/rui314/mold).

-Some of rust's wasm and aarch64 targets already use `lld` by default.
+Some of Rust's wasm and aarch64 targets already use `lld` by default.
 When using rustup, rustc ships with a version of `lld` for this purpose.
 When CI builds LLVM to use in the compiler, it also builds the linker and packages it.
 It's referred to as `rust-lld` to avoid colliding with any `lld` already installed on the user's machine.